advantageous/reakt/README.md

 The emphasis is on defining interfaces that enable lambda expressions, and fluent APIs for asynchronous programming for Java.

 Note: This mostly just provides the interfaces not the implementations.
 There are some starter implementations but the idea is that anyone can implement this.
 It is all about interfaces.
-There will be adapters for Vertx, RxJava, Reactive Streams, Guava Async Futures, etc.
+There will be adapters for Vertx, RxJava, Reactive Streams, etc. There is support for ***Guava Async*** (used by Cassandra) and the ***QBit*** microservices lib.

+## Getting started
 #### Using from maven

 ```xml